 - Professionals like ‘Chartered Accountants’ are also eligible to apply for SBI PO

-- Candidates need to provide the details of marks obtained in graduation in the form of percentage which should be calculated up to two decimal points
+- Candidates need to provide the details of marks obtained in graduation in the form of percentages which should be calculated up to two decimal points

 SBI PO – Application Form

-Every year, SBI releases the application form in the month of April.
-However, the notification is delayed this year due to the outbreak of Covid-19 pandemic.
-Candidates can expect the commencement of SBI PO registration process from July 2020.
+Every year, SBI releases the application form in April.
+However, the notification is delayed this year due to the outbreak of the Covid-19 pandemic.
+As per the latest notification, the SBI PO registration process has begun on 5th October 2021.

 Only the eligible aspirants can proceed to fill the SBI PO application form that is made available online.
 The steps involved in the application process include online registration, uploading of scanned documents, filling of details, fee payment and taking print out of the filled application form.

-Necessary steps to complete SBI PO application process are as under:
+Necessary steps to complete the SBI PO application process are as under:

 - Registration – Browse the official website of SBI (sbi.co.in) and tap on the link ‘New Registration for SBI PO’.
-Once the page is displayed, fill your basic details like name, mobile number, email ID and security code to register successfully on the portal.
+Once the page is displayed, fill in the basic details like name, mobile number, email ID and security code to register successfully on the portal.

-- Generating login credentials – The system generated registration number and password is sent to your registered email ID.
-These are your login credentials which are used at the time of filling the application form online
+- Generating login credentials – The system generated registration number and password is sent to the aspirant’s registered email ID.
+Use the login credentials at the time of filling the application form online

 - Application Process –

-- Uploading signature and picture: During the application process, upload your scanned signature and photograph as per the format specified in the table below.
+- Uploading signature and picture: During the application process, upload the scanned signature and photograph as per the format specified in the table below.